wtnwin111/interview/src/com/interview/flag/README.md

             if A[i] >= A[j], j--;
         Note: i only scan the element in decreasing sequence.

-4. Given a number, can you remove k digits from the number so that the new formatted number is smallest possible.
+4. [Array] Given a number, can you remove k digits from the number so that the new formatted number is smallest possible.
     input: n = 1432219, k = 3 output: 1219

     *HIT: Greedy, move the last number in increasing sequence from left.*

-5.  **Tree traversal: only allow O(1) space without stack, each node has left, right, parent pointers** *HIT: like populate next pointer.*
+5. [Tree] **Tree traversal: only allow O(1) space without stack, each node has left, right, parent pointers** *HIT: like populate next pointer.*

-6.  **Next Palindrome Number** Given a number, find the next smallest palindrome larger than this number.
+6. [String] **Next Palindrome Number** Given a number, find the next smallest palindrome larger than this number.
     For example, if the input number is “23545″, the output should be “23632″.
     And if the input number is “999″, the output should be “1001″.